jbiatek/BSGRulebook/dynamic.md

 ### Rebel Basestar (human or Cylon)

 The Rebel Basestar is only accessible after it is added to the game by the "Cylon Civil War" Mission card.
 Depending on the result of this Mission, it is either a Cylon location or a human location.
-Players of the correct allegiance can travel to it by discarding a Skill card.
-As always, a Cylon Leader is considered a Cylon unless they are Infiltrating, in which case they are a human player.
+Players of the correct allegiance can travel to it by discarding a Skill card. <span class="infiltrator">As always, a Cylon Leader or a Sympathetic Cylon is considered a Cylon player unless they are Infiltrating, in which case they are a human player. </span>

 For Raider Bay, the player is only allowed to activate the ships being placed, not any ships that were already present.
 Apollo may use "Alert Viper Pilot" to commandeer a viper placed using Raider Bay.
 In this case, Apollo can use the Action granted by "Alert Viper Pilot" in the middle of the Raider Bay Action, and the player using Raider Bay cannot activate Apollo's viper since it is being piloted.